Skip to main content

 What is patent ductus arteriosus (PDA)?

-After the baby is born and begins to breathe, the flow of blood to the lungs increases across the pulmonary artery, and the ductus arteriosus usually closes within a few days.
+After the baby is born and begins to breathe, pressures in the lung normalize.
+There is no longer a placenta, and the ductus arteriosus begins to close, usually within a few days after birth.

-In children with the congenital heart disease patent ductus arteriosus (PDA), the ductus arteriosus doesn't close.
-Sometimes the open passageway is wide (a large PDA) and sometimes it's narrow (a small PDA).
-A large PDA is dangerous because blood flow to the lungs isn't as controlled as it should be, leading to problems with the lungs and heart.
+In babies and children with a patent ductus arteriosus (PDA), the ductus arteriosus doesn't close.
+Sometimes, this open passageway is wide (a large PDA) and sometimes it is narrow (a small PDA).
+A large PDA can cause more blood flow to the lungs than needed.
+This can lead to problems with the lungs and heart.

 Signs and symptoms of patent ductus arteriosus

 Symptoms vary depending on the size of the PDA.
-Patients with a tiny or small PDA usually have no symptoms.
-Symptoms in patients with a larger PDA include:
+Children with a tiny or small PDA usually have no symptoms.
+Symptoms in children with a larger PDA may include:

 • Breathing difficulties soon after birth (especially in premature babies)